 3. Clean the bowl and make sure it is warm.
 Add the dough and cover it.
 Let it sit for about two hours.
 It will only slightly rise.

 4. The recipe suggests braiding the bread now and leaving on parchment paper lined baking sheets.
 I prefer to braid just before baking.
 Whichever you choose, let the dough rise for three to five hours (if you don’t braid now, knead it a tiny bit, equivalent to braiding).

 5. Thirty minutes before baking, put the rack on the lower third of the oven.
-Preheat the oven to 350 degrees or 425 degrees for freestanding loaves and 450 degrees for rolls.
+Preheat the oven to 350 degrees for pan breads, 425 degrees for freestanding loaves or 450 degrees for rolls.

 6. Braid the breads and place on a parchment lined baking sheet, if you did not do already.
 If sticky, add a bit of flour to the dough.

 6. Bake for 30 to 45 minutes until the loaves have tripled in size and remain indented when pressed with your finger.